Amity University B.Tech Admissions 2026

 Among top 100 Universities Globally in the Times Higher Education (THE) Interdisciplinary Science Rankings 2026

-The last 45 days of JEE Mains are the most crucial days for preparation.
-In this article, we will be diving into JEE Main 2026 45 days preparation tips.
-This will consist of the JEE Main 45 days study plan on how to seal your preparation and score good marks in the exam.
-It will include strategic revision, high weightage chapters, mock test and lots of other resources.
+The last 45 days before the JEE Main exam are the most crucial days for preparation.
+In this article, we will be diving into JEE Main 2026 45-day preparation tips.
+This will consist of the JEE Main 45-day study plan on how to seal your preparation and score good marks in the exam.
+It will include strategic revision, high-scoring chapters, mock test and lots of other resources.
 This article will focus on how to score good marks in JEE Mains in 45 days.
 Therefore, let's dive in!

 This Story also Contains

-JEE Main 45 days study plan strategy must have high weightage chapters, mastering complicated concepts, finishing the rest of the syllabus if it is left and a lot of question practice.
-Instead of trying to go into depth, your focus should now be to score maximum marks by practicing repeated concepts and questions.
-You can also understand the questions by going through JEE Main- Top 30 Most Repeated Questions & Topics.
+The JEE Main 45-day study plan strategy must include high-weightage chapters, master complicated concepts, finish the rest of the syllabus if it is left, and have a lot of question practice.
+Instead of trying to go into depth, your focus should now be on scoring maximum marks by practicing repeated concepts and questions.
+You can also understand the questions' pattern by going through JEE Main Most Repeated Questions & Topics.
 Let’s see what your strategy should be for each subject for JEE Main 2026 45 days preparation tips:

 Subject | What to Focus On | Why It Matters |